kirill-vo/lab-framework/kubernetes/01/tasks/2/task.md

-# Task 2

-Configure current user to operate with kubernetes API with `kubectl`
+# 2. Client Access to the Cluster

 ## Requiremets:
-- user: `root`
+- user `root` should be able to use tool kubectl for managing k8s cluster (localhost)

 ## Documentation:
 - https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/